 The Company paid \$131 million at closing.
 Pursuant to the Agreement, the Company is obligated to remit up to \$30 million of earn-out payments, payable in 2025, contingent upon achievement of certain sales dollars, sales volume, and gross margin targets.
-The minimum thresholds for these earn-out targets were not achieved during the earn-out period, which concluded on December 31, 2024, and therefore no amount for the earn-out payments have been included in the purchase consideration or in the Company's Consolidated Balance Sheet.
+The Company's current estimates indicate that the minimum thresholds for these earn-out targets will not be achieved, thus no amount for the earn-out payments has been included in the purchase consideration or in the Company's Consolidated Balance Sheet.
 Additionally, pursuant to the Agreement, the Company is obligated to remit up to \$25 million over the three years following closing in key employee retention related payments, which include certain performance targets.
 The amounts will be accounted for as post-combination expense.